 Meanwhile, back in Seattle, a small company named Seattle Computer Products was tired of waiting for Kildall to produce an 8088-compatible version of CP/M. One of its employees, Tim Paterson, cloned it on the 8088.
 Gates knew Paterson, and when IBM came back to Microsoft to talk options, Gates arranged to license Paterson’s work.
 Eventually Microsoft ended up buying it outright, for less than $100,000.

 Microsoft in turn licensed DOS to IBM, who sold it under the name PC DOS.
 Microsoft also licensed it to other companies like Compaq under the name MS-DOS, though the two systems were functionally identical.
-Within 10 years, Microsoft was a billion dollar company, largely thanks to DOS.
+Within 10 years, Microsoft was a billion dollar company and Bill Gates was a billionaire, largely thanks to DOS.
 Saying Microsoft fleeced SCP is an understatement.

 Digital Research’s reaction